-The general public will be invited to ride Piloting Autonomous Use Locally (PAUL) in Curiosity Lab free of charge starting Monday, October 18 (the Local Motor vehicle will be available later this fall.)
+The general public is invited to ride Piloting Autonomous Use Locally (PAUL) in Curiosity Lab free of charge.
 No tickets or reservations are necessary.

 Riders are encouraged to park at the Peachtree Corners City Hall, 310 Technology Parkway, and board the shuttle which stops directly in front of City Hall.

 PAUL is a driverless shuttle that will operate on Curiosity Lab's 3 mile test track.
 Data from the pilot will ultimately help provide alternate transportation options to communities across the country.
 The shuttles were developed by Navya, based in Lyon, France, and are managed by Beep.

 The shuttle will operate on Technology Parkway Monday through Friday from 10 am to 4 pm.
 PAUL will not run in heavy rain or on the following holidays:

 |Holiday||Date PAUL Does Not Operate|

 |MKL Day||Monday, January 17|